DomiKamu/OhmerPrems/README.md

 ## **FroeZe & FroeZe-X modules**

-Please consider a written manual is under construction, but is coming later...
+Please consider a set of tutorial videos is under consideration, but coming later...

 [Please click here to read FroeZe/FroeZe-X specifications](doc/FroeZe-Specs.md) -- **IMPORTANT SECTION CONCERNING FREE USERS (WHO DON'T HAVE A LICENSE KEY) AT THE END OF THIS DOCUMENT!
 PLEASE READ IT CAREFULLY!
 (TIA)**